Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Background

-\textbf{Trust region} policy gradient Deep RL methods constrain the policy updates to maintain the proximity of $\pi_\theta$ to the \textit{behavior} policy $\pi_{\theta_{old}}$ which was used to collect the experience.
-TRPO~\cite{trpo} takes the largest policy improvement step that satisfies the strict KL-divergence constraint.
-Proximal Policy Optimization (PPO)~\cite{ppo} approximates the trust region approach by optimizing the clipped surrogate objective where $r_t(\theta) = \frac{\pi_{\theta} (a_t|s_t)}{\pi_{\theta_{old}}(a_t|s_t)}$ is the importance sampling ratio:
+\textbf{Trust region} policy gradient Deep RL methods constrain the policy updates to maintain the proximity of $\pi_\theta$ to the \textit{behavior} policy $\pi_{\theta_{old}}$ that was used to collect the experience.
+TRPO~\citep{trpo} takes the largest policy improvement step that satisfies the strict KL-divergence constraint.
+Proximal Policy Optimization (PPO)~\citep{ppo} approximates the trust region by optimizing a clipped surrogate objective where $r_t(\theta) = \frac{\pi_{\theta} (a_t|s_t)}{\pi_{\theta_{old}}(a_t|s_t)}$ is the importance sampling ratio:

-\textbf{Off-policy Deep RL algorithms} learn parameterized state-action value functions $Q_{\theta}(s_t, a_t)$ that estimate the value of taking action $a_t$ given state $s_t$.
-Greedy policy $\argmax_{a} Q_{\theta}(s_t, a_t)$, or an $\varepsilon$-greedy variation thereof, generates actions.
-Q-functions can be learned from experience collected by recent or past versions of the policy or another policy altogether, hence the off-policy classification.
+\textbf{Off-policy Deep RL algorithms} learn parameterized state-action value functions $Q_{\theta}(s_t, a_t)$ that estimate the value of taking action $a_t$ in state $s_t$.
+Then, actions are taken with a greedy policy $\argmax_{a} Q_{\theta}(s_t, a_t)$, or an $\varepsilon$-greedy variation thereof.
+Q-functions can be learned from experience collected by recent or past versions of the policy or another policy altogether.

 In continuous control problems, it can be difficult to find $a^* = \argmax_{a} Q_{\theta}(s_t, a_t)$ due to an infinite number of possible actions.
-To work around this issue, off-policy methods such as DDPG~\cite{lillicrap2016ddpg} and TD3~\cite{fujimoto2018td3} learn a deterministic policy $\mu_\phi(s_t)$ by solving $max_\phi (Q_{\theta}(s_t, u_\phi(s_t))$ using gradient ascent.
+To work around this issue, off-policy methods such as DDPG~\citep{lillicrap2016ddpg} and TD3~\citep{fujimoto2018td3} learn a deterministic policy $\mu_\phi(s_t)$ by solving $max_\phi (Q_{\theta}(s_t, \mu_\phi(s_t))$ using gradient ascent.
+Other off-policy methods, such as soft actor-critic (SAC) \cite{sac}, maintain an explicit policy $\pi_{\theta}$, but similarly derive the policy gradient from the critic, allowing them to learn from off-policy data as well.